 (C) To register, a putative father shall register online or complete the JFS 01694 and submit it to the Ohio putative father registry at ODJFS.

-(D) The putative father may register prior to the birth of the child or within thirty days following the birth of the child.
+(D) The putative father may register prior to the birth of the child or within fifteen days following the birth of the child.

-(E) The mother of the child, the PCSA or PCPA involved in arranging a child's adoption, or attorneys representing any of these parties may request a search of the OPFR by completing the JFS 01695 "Application for Search of Ohio Putative Father Registry" (rev. 11/2010) and submitting it to the Ohio putative father registry at ODJFS or by submitting the request online via the ODJFS putative father registry website,https://pfrpub.odjfs.state.oh.us/pfrweb/webforms/home.aspx [File Link Not Available].
+(E) An attorney arranging an adoption, a mother, a PCSA, a PCPA, or a private noncustodial agency (PNA) may request a search of the OPFR by completing the JFS 01695 "Application for Search of Ohio Putative Father Registry" (rev. 3/2015) and submitting it to the Ohio putative father registry at ODJFS or by submitting the request online via the ODJFS putative father registry website, https://pfrpub.odjfs.state.oh.us/pfrweb/webforms/home.aspx.

 (F) The PCSA or PCPA shall determine if there is a putative father by doing the following:

 (1) Work with the mother to identify the name of the child's father and determine if either parent is eligible for membership with an American Indian tribe.

-(H) The PCSA or PCPA is not required to search the OPFR for court proceedings on adoption of a child if:
+(H) The agency or attorney is not required to search the OPFR for court proceedings on adoption of a child if:

 (1) The mother was married at the time the child was born or conceived.